Dunedin Airport: History

 Air New Zealand used to fly to Brisbane, Melbourne and Sydney until it divested responsibility to Virgin in 2010.
-Virgin Australia started seasonal services to Sydney and Melbourne in 2011 but ceased its flights to Melbourne and Sydney in 2014, and then the last flight from Brisbane arrived on the 22nd March 2020 as flight VA123 at 00:40, the service operated on Tuedsays, Thursdays and Sundays departing brisbane at 20:00ADST arriving Dunedin at 00:40NZDT, the service ended due to COVID-19 and due to Virgin Australia entering voluntary administration.
-In 2024, Jetstar announced a new thrice weekly service to the Gold Coast from June 2025.
-On Tuesday June 24th 2025 the first Jetstar plane from The Gold Coast arrived.
+Virgin Australia started seasonal services to Sydney and Melbourne in 2011 but ceased its flights to Melbourne and Sydney in 2014, and then the last flight from Brisbane arrived on the 22nd March 2020 as flight VA123, the service operated on Tuesdays, Thursdays and Sundays, the service ended due to COVID-19 and Virgin Australia entering voluntary administration.

 The airport's name was changed from Dunedin International Airport to Dunedin Airport in 2015.

 In October 2024, Dunedin Airport attracted domestic and international media attention after instituting a three-minute drop-off zone rule to improve safety and maintain the flow of traffic at its drop-off zone.

 On 24 June 2025, Dunedin Airport received its first international flight since the start of the COVID-19 pandemic in New Zealand in 2020.
 This was a Jetstar Airways flight from Gold Coast Airport in Coolangatta, Queensland.